Skip to main content

 Fast Facts

-• Established in 2021 at UC San Diego, the Center is strategically positioned within the School of Arts and Humanities, the university’s hub for creative and academic advancement in culture, music, theater, film and the arts.
+• Established in late 2021at UC San Diego, the Center is strategically positioned within the School of Arts and Humanities, the university’s hub for creative and academic advancement in culture, music, theater, film and the arts.
+Operating out of the School of Arts and Humanities Dean's Office, the Center is led by inaugural faculty director Michael Trigilio, a multimedia artist and Department of Visual Arts teaching professor.

 • Launched following a generous donation from the Israni family and named in honor of their late son Suraj, an aspiring filmmaker, the Center continues his legacy and is committed to promoting, advancing and advocating for film, filmmaking and the cinematic arts.